TlotlegoKgatitsoe/tk-furnitures/README.md

 # TK-Furnitures

 An online store selling furniture.
 Uses MVC in JavaScript.
+Makes intensive use of the Web Storage API.

-Uses pure HMTL, CSS, JAvaScript and Bootstrap 4.
+Uses pure HMTL, CSS, JavaScript and Bootstrap 4.

 ### Running